 A fuel pump relay functions primarily to maintain a consistent voltage supply to the fuel pump.

-The ignition or powertrain control module usually controls the fuel pump relay.
+The ignition or powertrain control module (PCM) usually controls the fuel pump relay.

-A fuel pressure sensor lets the computer know if the fuel pressure has not created any pressure during cranking operation.
+A fuel pressure sensor lets the computer know if the fuel pump has not created any pressure during cranking operation.

-One of the first symptoms of an issue with the fuel pump relay is an engine that suddenly stalls.
-If the fuel pump relay has an issue it will cut off power to the fuel pump.
-When a relay overheats the electrical contacts inside the relay can short circuit causing the electrical flow to stop.
+One of the first symptoms of an issue with the relay is an engine that suddenly stalls.
+If the fuel pump relay has an issue; it will cut off power to the fuel pump.
+When a relay overheats the electrical contacts inside the relay can short circuit; causing the electrical flow to stop.
 Alternately, when the relay contacts cool it will resume the flow of electricity.
 As a result, producing intermittent starting problems.

 Engine No Start

-A faulty fuel pump relay can often prevent starting.
+A faulty relay can often prevent starting.
 Consequently, This is only one of many other problems that may be at fault.

 No Noise From Relay Or Fuel Pump

 No noise from the fuel pump when the key is switched on.
 Most fuel pumps will produce a low volume hum when turned on.
-So, If the fuel pump relay fails, it will cut power to the fuel pump which will render it inoperable.
+So, If the relay fails, it will cut power to the fuel pump; which will render it inoperable.

 - Clean corroded terminals and socket with electrical contact cleaner.